roy-t/MiniRTS/MiniRTS/Worklist.md

 - Sometimes transparency effects from the sunlight disappear when zooming in.
 Possibly due to the camera for that cascade not seeing the object anymore, even though backface culling and z-culling are disabled.
 This can usually be prevented by tweaking the cascade distances.
 - Particles are rendered last in the shadow map state, might 'shadow' on a stained glass window that is in front of it.
 - Shadowey particles appear on the roof (-z culling?)
+- Particles are really expensive, as they are drawn for every shadow casting light, and every cascade.
+Let's first try to add spatial partitioning to reduce the draws, then make the draw calls more efficient